erg-lang/erg/doc/EN/API/funcs.md

 ### Class

 Create a new class.
-Unlike `Inherit`, passing through `Class` is independent of the base type and methods are lost.
+Unlike 'Inherit', passing 'Class' is independent of the base type (the first argument 'Base') and the method is lost.
 You won't be able to compare, but you can do things like pattern matching.

 ```python